KHEngineering/RoboRio/faq/motor.md

 A single button is used to calibrate and set the brake/coast on both new motor controllers.

 To switch between Brake or coast mode, press the B/C CAL button.
-The button is illiminated red when the Victor SP or Talon SRX is in brade mode and off when in coast mode.
-This is a persistant setting, and is retained between power cycles of the motor controller.
+The button is illuminated red when the Victor SP or Talon SRX is in brake mode and off when in coast mode.
+This is a persistent setting, and is retained between power cycles of the motor controller.

 To calibrate, hold the button until the status LEDS (LEDs on either side) begin to flash between red and green.
 While holding this button down, move the joysticks between full forward and full reverse multiple times.
 Release the joystick and allow it to center, then release the CAL button.
 If the calibration is successful, you should see the status LED blink green, if the calibration failed the status LED will blink red.